-- 1. Copy of your child's immunization records - 2.
-COMPLETED Registration Form - 3.
-Signed Discipline and Behavior Management Policy - 4.
-Signed Swim Waiver - 5.
+- 1. COMPLETED Registration Form - 2.
+Signed Discipline and Behavior Management Policy - 3.
+Signed Swim Waiver - 4.
+Signed Shaken Baby Syndrome and Abusive Head Trauma policy - 5.
 Field Trip Permission Slip Form and Waiver - 6.
 If you receive Child Care Resources (CCRI) funding for your child, you will need to submit the voucher NO LESS THAN two weeks before your child's arrival in the program.